corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/node-operations-upgrading-os-to-ent.md

 ### Reusing an existing database

-To reuse an existing database, follow the same database instructions as upgrading withing the same Corda version.
+To reuse an existing database, follow the same database instructions as upgrading within the same Corda version.

 ### Migrating from H2 database to other database vendor